robgonzalezpita/contrib_miniconda3/README.md

         mv tmp/.git /contrib/miniconda3/.git
         rm -rf tmp
 2. Follow the steps in the Miniconda section below.
-3. Restore the repo version of the conda source scripts: git checkout miniconda3/4.5.12/etc/profile.d
+3. Restore the repo version of the conda config and source scripts: git checkout miniconda3/4.5.12

 ### Miniconda